bytedance/libtpa/doc/user_guide.rst

 Run Multiple Libtpa Instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can run as many libtpa instances as the hardware resources permit.
+You can run as many Libtpa instances as the hardware resources permit.
 Libtpa uses ``TPA_ID`` as the unique identifier of a specific instance.
-This ID could be generated by libtpa at runtime, with a pattern of
+This ID could be generated by Libtpa at runtime, with a pattern of
 "program_name[$num_postfix]".
 Taking swing as an example, if no swing instance
 has been running, the ID then will be "swing".
 If one more swing
 instance starts, it then will be "swing1", and so on.